Foundations of Black Hole Accretion Disk Theory: Selected Astrophysical Applications

-Einstein's general theory of gravity has never been tested in its strong field limit, characteristic of the region very near black holes (or neutron stars), i.e. a few gravitational radii away from these sources.
+Einstein's general theory of gravity has never been tested in its strong field limit, characteristic of the region very near black holes (or neutron stars), i.e., a few gravitational radii away from these sources.
 Soon VLBI measurements may be able to resolve these scales for the supermassive black hole at the center of our galaxy.
 However, for most sources, resolution in time seems to be a more practical approach.
-Indeed, high frequency ($\sim$kilohertz) variability is already being observed in Galactic black hole and neutron star sources.
-Frequencies in these ranges formally correspond to orbital frequencies a few gravitational radii away from a stellar-mass object.
-The physical nature of this variability is still puzzling, mainly because of its very rich and complicated phenomenology.
-Of special interest are the high-frequency, double-peak quasi-periodic oscillations (QPOs), i.e. pairs of two characteristic frequencies that show up in the Fourier power spectra of many neutron star and black hole sources.

-In 2000 Kluzniak \& Abramowicz conjectured that these double peak QPOs may be due to a non-linear resonance between radial and vertical epicyclic modes of oscillation of accretion disks, and thus the ratio of the two frequencies should be rational.
-Indeed, a year later, double peak QPOs in a particular black hole source were accurately measured by Strohmayer \cite{strohmayer_01} to be 450Hz and 300Hz.
-Abramowicz \& Kluzniak \cite{abramowicz_01} observed that the frequencies were in a rational 3:2 ratio, as predicted.
-The ``3:2 paradigm'' introduced to the QPO research by Abramowicz \& Kluzniak has been quickly accepted, mostly because in the following years more Galactic black hole sources (indeed all for which such measurements have been done) have been found to show the 3:2 double peak QPOs in their Fourier power spectra.

-The analytic models of the 3:2 non-linear resonance constructed by Abramowicz, Kluzniak, and collaborators are reviewed in a special issue of the Astronomical Nachrichten \cite{abramowicz_05}.
-Hydrodynamic simulations have also been used extensively to study the natural oscillation modes of relativistic tori as they might relate to QPOs.
-Zanotti et al. \cite{zanotti_03,zanotti_05} identified a mode they referred to as a $p$-mode that occurred in a near 3:2 ratio with the radial epicyclic mode (animations can be viewed at \cite{rezzolla_movies}).
-Later Blaes et al. \cite{blaes_06} worked out exact analytic expressions for all the lower order hydrodynamic modes for slender hydrodynamic tori orbiting in Kerr spacetimes and identified a different pair of modes, the vertical epicyclic and axisymmetric breathing mode, that have a near 3:2 ratio for a broader range of parameters.
-Similar to \cite{zanotti_03,zanotti_05}, they also demonstrated that these modes could be identified in numerical simulations.

-A number of MHD simulations have also been performed which claim to observe QPOs.
-Kato \cite{kato_04b} performed a global MRI simulation in a pseudo-Newtonian potential and claimed to see QPOs in the power spectrum in a measure of the luminosity associated with radial infall.
-Machida and Matsumoto \cite{machida_06} have reported the formation of a one-armed spiral within the inner torus of a global MRI simulation, and suggested that this could be responsible for the low frequency QPO in the hard state.
-Schnittman, Krolik, and Hawley \cite{schnittman_06} have found tentative evidence for high frequency QPO features in light curves generated by coupling a general relativistic ray tracing code to assumed emission models of a global GRMHD simulation in Schwarzschild spacetime.
+To zeroth order, the light curves from accreting black holes vary in a chaotic manner, resembling a loud noise.
+However, Fourier analysis of the light curve reveals stinkingly regular patterns buried in the noise.
+For Galactic black hole and neutron star sources, these quasi-periodic oscillations (QPOs) have frequencies of a few hundred Hz.